Updated: Feb 23

 Nigori means "cloudy" but sometimes gets labeled "unfiltered".
 One of the basic Japanese rules of Sake (like keeping it under 22%) is that Sake must be filtered.
 So basically what they mean to call Nigori is "less filtered".

-The most expensive and time-consuming Sake to make are Junmai Daiginjo (pronounced "June, my dye green Joe" without the "r" in green).
+Typically the most expensive and time-consuming style of Sake to make are called Junmai Daiginjo (pronounced "June, my dye green Joe" minus the "r" in green).

 But that does not make them "the best"!
-In addition to the brewery's execution, and your personal taste, "the best" Sake can be a well-made example of whatever style best pairs with the occasion.
-There is no one style or label of Sake that goes with everything, but everything has some Sake out there that can enhance the occasion.
+Other special brewing techniques. collection methods, as can make a Sake more expensive to produce.
+"The best" Sake can be a well-made example of whatever style you prefer, or pairs with the occasion.
+No one Sake goes with everything, but everything has some Sake out there that can enhance it.